European shares slip as German data disappoints

 "The numbers are disappointing, but the European economic recovery hasn't been a nice steady trend.
 We've sometimes seen these figures spike lower, but it's not enough to start pressing panic buttons," Alastair McCaig, market analyst at IG, said.

-U.S. employment rose at a solid clip in July and wages rebounded after a surprise stall in the prior month, signs of an improving economy that could open the door wider to a Federal Reserve interest rate hike in September.

-"Many traders still believe that a rate hike will arrive in September or October," said ActivTrades chief market analyst Carlo Alberto de Casa.

-Greek stocks edged back up for the second day after steep losses earlier in the week caused by persistent concerns about Greece's debt problems.
+The euro zone's Euro STOXX 50 index slipped 0.4 percent but Greek stocks edged back up for the second day in a row after steep losses earlier in the week caused by persistent concerns about Greece's debt problems.

 Earnings season has generally been encouraging, however.
 Of STOXX Europe 600 to have reported results, 57 percent have beaten or met profit expectations, with 66 percent of companies achieving or exceeding revenue estimates.